You make better people! – Gemma T

 You have access to a blend of video, audio learning and course notes alongside a course discussion forum on Thinkific.
 The course is divided into 15 modules with approx 30 hours of taught content (excluding homework and films).
 This is accompanied by homework, journaling prompts, films, reading lists and tasks associated with each module.

 There are no assignments or tests required to complete the course but journaling, introspection and further learning is encouraged.

 Terms and conditions: Please Read

-On receipt of payment you will be signed up to the anti-racism/ white privilege course within 48 hours (Monday to Thursday).
+You will be transferred to Thinkific to complete your purchase.
+On receipt of payment you will be signed up to the Anti Racism & White Privilege course.
 From the point of sale, you will have a 7 day cooling off period, (this is subject to the course content not being accessed beyond the welcome module), after which, all sales are final and no refunds can be given.

 More about your host